Empowering dreams through collective action.

 Step 1: Submission

-Members of a community or an organization submit their ideas for projects (e.g. creative, ecological etc.), including an estimated budget, through the web-based “Dreams platform”, developed, hosted and maintained by the community.
+Members of a community (even if it's just two people) or an institution submit their ideas for projects (e.g. creative, ecological etc.), including an estimated budget, through the web-based “Dreams platform”, developed, hosted and maintained by the community (or a hosting provider in service of the community).
 Each project must have a clearly specified minimal amount of funding to be able to execute the project at all, a "cut-off date" for its funding, as well as one or several individuals who are fully in charge of the realization.
+These individuals are then called the "leads" of the respective project.

 Step 2: Funding